The Challenge

 Impact & Results

-$140K Client Sales Generated White-label contracts closed
+$140K Client Sales Generated Design system enabled white-label contracts

 Before vs. After Launch